 Golfsmith.com claims that products with the special spin feature have conversion rates at least 10% and sometimes as much as 30% to 40% higher than products without it.

 360 degree rotating images are usually created by taking a series of pictures (“frames”) with a product, or any object, on a computer controlled turntable.
-Here’s a more technical blog post of how one guy did it, but there are also service providers around (such as this or this).
+There are service providers around that do this (such as this).

 Product images in site search window boosts conversions